opflucker/NetCoreManualDI/README.md

-# .NET Core with Manual Dependency Injection
+# .NET Core with Factory Based Dependency Injection
-Experimental .NET Core applications (console and webapi), with onion architecture and manual dependency injection (DI).
-Instead of Poor's Man DI technique, this solution uses lambda expressions as factories for resolving dependencies.
-This technique ensure the same level of decoupling compared to container-based DI.
+Example .NET Core applications (console and webapi), with onion architecture and manual dependency injection (DI).
+Instead of Pure DI technique (that suffers of poor decoupling), this solution uses lambda expressions as factories when resolving dependencies.
+This ensure the same level of decoupling compared to container based DI.

 ## How it works